 Miscanthus and Foliar Fertilization — Our Own Observation

-And with the rising price of fossil energy and growing awareness of CO₂ sequestration, Miscanthus is becoming economically more attractive.
+And with the rising price of fossil energy and growing awareness of CO₂ sequestration, Miscanthus is becoming more economically attractive.
 The insider tip could become mainstream in the coming years.

 All products for agriculture in our Agriculture Collection.

-Sources: Miscanthus Falzberger, Pichl bei Wels Upper Austria – 25 years of Miscanthus pioneering in Austria | Biomass Association Upper Austria, Miscanthus & Short Rotation Coppice | LEAG / EU project MISCOMAR+, Miscanthus on Recultivation Areas 2021 | BiomassMuse, Experiences with the Energy Plant Miscanthus | Hargassner, Elephant Grass as Fuel 2024 | steinkraft-naturerocks.com, own field observation Lower Austria
+Sources: Miscanthus Falzberger, Pichl bei Wels Upper Austria — 25 years Miscanthus pioneer in Austria | Biomass Association Upper Austria, Miscanthus & Short Rotation Coppice Areas | LEAG / EU Project MISCOMAR+, Miscanthus on Recultivation Areas 2021 | BiomassMuse, Experiences with the energy plant Miscanthus | Hargassner, Elephant Grass as Fuel 2024 | steinkraft-naturerocks.com, own field observation Lower Austria